You wouldn’t believe it, would you?

-Please feel free to contact our partner, Professor Dr. Thomas Küffner, for more information.
+Please feel free to contact our partner, Dr. Thomas Streit, for more information.

 Why the idiom: “money does not smell“ applies to VAT, too.

 It does not look like much: the amount of money on a restroom attendant’s plate.
 But does VAT become due?
 Good question.
 Particularly, where the attendant is employed by a company with more than 300 employees, who collect thousands of euros each day for their employer.
-Our partner, Dr. Stefan Maunz, will be happy to give you the answer to this question.
+Our partner, Ronny Langer, will be happy to give you the answer to this question.